Optimal learning of quantum channels in diamond distance: Introduction

 \subsection{Discussion and open problems}

-In this work, we have introduced a tomography scheme for learning quantum channels with rigorous recovery guarantees in diamond distance.
-Our main result shows that a channel with Kraus rank at most $k$ can be learned using $N = O(d_{\mathrm{in}} d_{\mathrm{out}} k / \varepsilon^{2})$ queries, matching the known information-theoretic lower bounds for generic channels up to a single logarithmic factor in the dimension.
-In this sense, we essentially close the fundamental dimensional query-complexity gap for quantum process tomography in diamond distance, in direct analogy with the now well-understood picture for state tomography in trace distance.
+In this work we introduced a tomography scheme for learning unknown quantum channels with rigorous recovery guarantees in diamond distance.
+Our main result shows that any channel with input dimension \(d_{\mathrm{in}}\), output dimension \(d_{\mathrm{out}}\), and Kraus rank at most \(k\) can be learned to diamond-distance accuracy \(\varepsilon\) using \(N=O(d_{\mathrm{in}}d_{\mathrm{out}}k/\varepsilon^{2})\) queries.
+We also prove two complementary lower bounds: a matching \(\Omega(d_{\mathrm{in}}d_{\mathrm{out}}k)\) lower bound at constant accuracy, and a separate \(\Omega(1/\varepsilon^{2})\) lower-bound contribution for channels with non-minimal Kraus rank.
+Thus, as summarized in Table~\ref{tab:bounds-summary}, our results close the \emph{dimensional} query-complexity gap for quantum process tomography in diamond distance.

+Operationally, this identifies the experimental query cost of reconstructing open-system dynamics in the strongest sense: after \(N\) uses of the unknown process, the learner outputs a classical surrogate that can replace the true channel in any future experiment, up to error \(\varepsilon\).
+Our query-complexity bound shows that, at constant accuracy, this cost is set by the intrinsic number of channel degrees of freedom.
+Thus the result provides an information-theoretic reference point for how costly it is to learn general noisy quantum dynamics, independently of any particular experimental platform or reconstruction heuristic.

-Our analysis also resolves several open questions about the role of adaptivity and coherence in quantum channel learning~\cite{Oufkir_2023,LOWERBrosenthal2024quantumchanneltestingaveragecase,chen2023doesadaptivityhelpquantum,chen2021exponentialseparationslearningquantum}.
-We show that adaptivity does not improve the asymptotic sample complexity for diamond-distance process tomography: all uses of the unknown channel in our protocol occur in a single parallel block.
-At the same time, coherence across channel uses is provably helpful: Ref.~\cite{Oufkir_2023} shows that any fully incoherent, non-adaptive strategy necessarily incurs asymptotically larger query complexity.
-Our scheme sits precisely at this intermediate point, being non-adaptive but coherent: it first prepares many copies of the Choi state, then applies a global random purification map~\cite{tang2025conjugatequerieshelp,pelecanos2025mixedstatetomographyreduces}, and finally reduces the problem to optimal pure-state tomography on independent copies of a fixed purification.
+Our analysis also has implications on the role of adaptivity and coherence in quantum channel learning~\cite{Oufkir_2023,LOWERBrosenthal2024quantumchanneltestingaveragecase,chen2023doesadaptivityhelpquantum,chen2021exponentialseparationslearningquantum}.
+We show that adaptivity does not improve the asymptotic query complexity for process tomography at fixed constant diamond-distance accuracy: all uses of the unknown channel in our protocol occur in a single parallel block.
+At the same time, coherence across channel uses is provably helpful in this non-adaptive setting: Ref.~\cite{Oufkir_2023} shows that any fully incoherent, non-adaptive strategy necessarily incurs asymptotically larger query complexity.
+Our scheme sits precisely at this intermediate point, being non-adaptive but coherent: it prepares many copies of the Choi state, applies a coherent random purification map~\cite{tang2025conjugatequerieshelp,pelecanos2025mixedstatetomographyreduces}, and finally reduces the problem to sample-optimal pure-state tomography on independent copies of a fixed purification.